Yokote, Akita: Local attractions

-Local events

 Kamakura Festival

 Yokote is known for its Kamakura Festival, a midwinter festival in which igloo-like snow houses are made throughout the town.
 It is held in the days leading to the Bonden Festival (mid February) and its location is focused around the city hall area.
 Children and others sit in the kamakura and serve amazake and mochi to visitors.
 In addition, several stalls are situated around town serving other types of typical Japanese festival food, including the town's own meibutsu "Yokote yakisoba".

 An altar for the water deity is carved into the rear of the room inside each kamakura, where people pray for abundant harvests, the safety of their family members, protection against fire and for academic success.
 In addition to the large igloos, there are mini-kamakura which are spread throughout the city.
-There are candles Inside the tiny snow domes.
-Some of the regular kamakura and the mini-kamakura are sponsored by local businesses and can sometimes look like an advertisement for a product (like a cell phone).
+There are candles inside the tiny snow domes.
+Some of the regular kamakura and the mini-kamakura are sponsored by local businesses and can sometimes be an advertisement for a product, such as a cell phone.
 The kamakura can be experienced year round in a building adjacent to Yokote City Hall called the Kamakura-kan.
 Inside, there are a few kamakura kept at a temperature of 10 °C and are open to visitors.